Blurdroid/analyzing-bank-marketing-campaign-/README.md

 banks with a maturity of 3 months, while the second one relates to the employment variation, that is, the rate at which people are hired or fired in an economy.

-# eighth: what is the CPI ?
+# what is the CPI ?
 a measure of the average change overtime in the prices paid by urban consumers for a market basket of consumer goods and services.

-# ningth : correlation differnce between numerical features with successfull and unsuccesffull
+# correlation differnce between numerical features with successfull and unsuccesffull

 you can see the difference between the correlation matrices, one for successful calls and one for unsuccessful calls.
 The values indicated in the